Ashik72/s2member-pagseguro-integration-partial/README.md

 5. When a payment will occur, registration link will be sent to payers mail and payer can join using it.

-Known issues -
+#Known issues# -
 1. Member can not update membership using current account, a new account need to be created always.
 2. Membership level modification or cancellation is manual.
 3. Because of limitation of $_POST variable, the script depends on payer mail, plans name and subscription id.
 I couldn't send more than this with this button.

 #This script can be updated more.
-It might have errors, but can be solved easily.
+It might have errors, but can be solved or modified.
 Hope in near future s2Member will integrate Pagseguro officially.#